 The mental fortitude training program

-Over the last few years, there has been a burgeoning interest in evidence-based programs and interventions to develop resilience in the workplace for both performance and well-being.
-One such approach that has started to be used across a range of pressurised performance domains (e.g., elite sport, business) is a program of mental fortitude training.
+Over the last few years, there has been a burgeoning interest in evidence-based programs and interventions to develop resilience in the workplace for both performance and wellbeing.
+One such approach that has started to be used across a range of pressurised performance domains (e.g. elite sport, business) is a program of mental fortitude training.
 Underpinned by resilience-related theory and research, the mental fortitude training program focuses on three main areas – personal qualities, facilitative environment, and challenge mindset – to enhance performers’ ability to withstand pressure (see Figure 1).

 The cornerstone of this resilience training program is, not surprisingly, an individual’s personal qualities, which can be described as the psychological factors that protect an individual from negative consequences.
 In the resilience training program within the area of personal qualities, we differentiate between personality characteristics, psychological skills and processes, and desirable outcomes that protect an individual from negative consequences.
-In any moment of time, these personal qualities will likely be tested by stressors and adversities and/or supported by social and environmental resources (see ‘Facilitative environment’, below).
+In any moment of time, these personal qualities will likely be tested by stressors and adversities and/or supported by social and environmental resources (see ‘Facilitative environment’ below).

-It is important to note that the relevance and importance of these qualities varies across contexts and time.
+It is important to note that the relevance and importance of these qualities vary across contexts and time.
 For example, in the elite sport domain, demonstrating resilience to training-related stressors will likely necessitate a different combination of personal qualities than those needed to withstand competition-related stressors.

 Another point worth reinforcing is that personality characteristics are less amenable to change than psychological skills, both of which underpin desirable outcomes.
 Hence, in terms of the developmental potential of psychological resilience, there are aspects of an individual’s psyche that are more malleable than others.
 Based on this observation, we refer to an individual’s ‘resilience bandwidth’ as an indication of his or her natural developmental trajectory compared to his or her point of highest potential with psychosocial intervention.